codevalley/sidekick/docs/blueprint.md

 #### **Processing and Classification**

+- **Two-Stage Processing**: The agent operates in two stages: Context Gathering and Entity Extraction.
 - **Task Classification**: Tasks are categorized into predefined types based on their characteristics.
 - **People Identification**: Names mentioned are linked to profiles in the People Directory, capturing relationships and preferences.
 - **Contextual Linking**: Tasks are associated with relevant knowledge base entries and people profiles.

 #### **Storage**

-- **Structured Documents**: Information is stored in organized Markdown or YAML files, each dedicated to tasks, people, or knowledge entries.
+- **Structured JSON Documents**: Information is stored in organized JSON files, each dedicated to tasks, people, or knowledge entries.
-- **Version Control**: Changes are tracked to maintain history and enable easy updates.
+- **Local File System**: All data is stored locally in the same folder as the agent.

 ### **2. Task Types Overview**